1BobC/nestedReturns/README.md

 This is a guide to Javascript Nested Functions.
 Here we discuss the introduction, How do Nested functions work in JavaScript and Examples with codes & outputs.
 You can also go through our other related articles to learn more –
 Javascript Anonymous Function, JavaScript prompt, JavaScript Custom Events,JavaScript String replace "Create html and jscript files for 4 examples"

+"Work through and experiment with examples to learn about nested functions Also read through EDUCBA anonymous functions and apply to nested functions Repeat this !!"